A fingerprint is a way to uniquely identify an event, and all events have one. Events with the same fingerprint are grouped together into an issue.

-Each time default grouping behavior is modified, Sentry releases it as a new version.
+Each time default error grouping behavior is modified, Sentry releases it as a new version.
 As a result, modifications to the default behavior do not affect the grouping of existing issues.

-When you create a Sentry project, the most recent version of the grouping algorithm is automatically selected.
+When you create a Sentry project, the most recent version of the error grouping algorithm is automatically selected.
 This ensures that grouping behavior is consistent within a project.

-To upgrade an existing project to a new grouping algorithm version, navigate to Settings > Projects > [project] > Issue Grouping > Upgrade Grouping.
-After upgrading to a new grouping algorithm, you will very likely see new groups being created.
+To upgrade an existing project to a new error grouping algorithm version, navigate to Settings > Projects > [project] > Issue Grouping > Upgrade Grouping.
+After upgrading to a new error grouping algorithm, you will very likely see new groups being created.

 All versions consider the